 Other than that:

 Philosophically, I have nothing against high cuisine.
-Probably the most memorable meal I've ever had was when La Truffe (a very good French restaurant in Philadelphia, no longer around) recreated the dinner from the movie Babette's Feast.
+Probably my most memorable meal was at La Truffe (a very good French restaurant in Philadelphia, no longer around) recreated the dinner from the movie Babette's Feast.
 A gaggle of food writers attended the preview of the movie and then headed to La Truffle for the real thing.
 Potage a la tortue (boneless loggerhead turtle in veal consommé), blini demidoff au caviar Russe (tiny pancakes topped with Sevruga caviar), quails en sacophage (quail stuffed with fois gras and truffles baked in puff pastry) and more.
 Much more.
 Magnums of Veuve Cliquot Brut champagne.
 Babette's menu, perfectly executed.
 It was an incredible feast.

 My pic from the wall of